 |Electives from course offerings that follow:Electives may include a maximum of six credits of Directed Research, must be approved by the student’s thesis committee, and may not include workshop, pass/fail, or practicum/internship credits.||13|

-All individuals admitted to REGULAR STATUS as graduate students in biology must have:
+All individuals admitted to REGULAR STATUS as a graduate students in biology must have:

 - Results that average in the 50th or higher percentile in the verbal, quantitative, and analytical portions of the general GRE exam